shakhor-shual/walkman-gitops-example/README.md

 sections. all found delegated scripts will be launched using the execution option that was specified for the delegating script

-### Annotations and Helpers
-An extension of this basic Shell-like syntax is the use of two additional syntactic constructs in variable assignment operations:
-- annotations (looks like: @@name OR ++name)
-- helpers (looks like: <<<name | value-1 ... | value-N )

 ### Annotations
- Annotations are a predefined  macro view of frequently used routine operations, list of supported annotations are:-
+Annotations (looks like: @@name OR ++name)  are a predefined  macro view of frequently used routine operations.
+They used in script root and execution sections for variables assignment operation.
+Supported annotations are:

 - @@ - skip this variable from  stage tuning process and try use for it in-stage internal default value.
 If the in stage used internal mechanisms